RaghavJit/DataStructures/README.md

 # DataStructures

-This is a C/C++ library that contians Data Structure templates for all the important data types, their methods and algorithms.
+This is a C++ library that contians Data Structure templates for all the important data types, their methods and algorithms.
 Everyone is free to fork and modfiy this repository.

 ## How to use